nordicdyno/grpc-playground/listen/README.md

 # grpc-listen

-proves it's possible to serve grpc on the same port with gateway package
+proves it's possible to serve grpc request on the same port with REST gateway

 ## how-to check